MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 1. .
 On the Devices tab, for the OS condition select **Windows 10** and select **Next**.

 1. On the Preview devices tab, select **Show preview** to see the WIN1 virtual machine.
 Select **Next**.
-**Hint:** If you do not see the virtual machine in the preview list, go back and select also *None* for the OS condition.
-The data for the VM is not populated yet.
+**Hint:** If you don't see the virtual machine in the preview list, go back and select also *None* for the OS condition.
+The data for the VM isn't populated yet.

 1. For the User access tab, select **sg-IT** and then select **Add selected groups**